On this page can be found the sheet music for Bach’s Second Unaccompanied Cello Suite.

 - the need for extensions increases, more than doubling from a total of (approximately) 60 in the First Suite to 160 in the Second

 - the use of chords/double stops “explodes” from a total of 24 in the First Suite to 107 in the Second

 - the use of a minor key makes the harmonic language richer and more complex

 PHRASING: YIN OR YANG?

-In 43 of this Prelude’s 57 bars of lyrical meandering (excluding the six bars of static chords at the end), the musical line rises up to its highest point on the second or third beat of the bar.
+In 43 of this Prelude’s 57 bars of lyrical meandering (not counting the five bars of static chords at the end), the musical line rises up to its highest point on the second or third beat of the bar.
 We have therefore a fundamental stylistic choice to make between the following two alternatives relating to the phrasing of these bars.
 Do we play them with “romantic, expressive” phrasing, allowing our dynamics to follow the melodic line, thus rising up during the bar?
 Or do we play them with “pre-romantic” phrasing, following more the harmonic rhythm and thus making the first beats of the bars the strongest beats?

 Stephen Isserlis’s advice of “phrase it like you would sing it in the shower” could take us either way (try it!)

 In this movement, just like with the bowings, we have a major stylistic choice to make regarding our fingerings.